amosshi/binaryinternals/README.md

   * Set `JAVA_HOME` environment variable
     * If not set use the export statements in the `build.sh` script
 * Build scripts
+  * Linux/MacOS/Windows Git Bash:
-  * Linux/MacOS: `./build.sh` Do a quickly build, or `./full-lifecycle-build.sh` do a full build via execute all targets like checkstyle, spotbugs, etc.
+    * `./build.sh` Do a quickly build, or
+    * `./full-lifecycle-build.sh` do a full build via execute all targets like checkstyle, spotbugs, etc.
-  * Windows: `build.cmd`
+  * Windows CMD: `build.cmd`
 * Test Case for Java `.class` format
   * `./format-class-masstest.sh` Parse all `.class` files in Ubuntu linux system `default-java` folder
   * We can edit the `JAVA_FOLDER` variable in the script if want to test with other Java versions

+Dependency

+* This application do not rely on 3rd party libraries other than JDK, easy to add it to your project

 Legacy note